 Her current professional role is as a Sr. Project Manager for the Affinity Division of Cigna where she providers her expertise in launching new products, partnerships as well as business support.
 Prior to her seven years at Cigna, she managed loyalty programs for Spartan Stores and Borders Books and provided competitive analysis, acquisition campaigns, and loyalty and CRM marketing.

-Originally from Poland, Kinga came to the U.S. in 2001.
+Originally from Poland, Kinga came to the US in 2001.
 She attended University in Szczecin and earned her Masters in Business and Bachelor degrees.
 She speaks fluent English and Polish and some conversational Dutch.
 She really regrets losing Russian and German which she was fluent in as well.

-Robert Berlin, PMP, Education Outreach Administrator
+Education Outreach Administrator

-Robert Berlin, PMP, is a versatile business and information technology project professional with over 20 years managing medium to large projects in multiple industries during his 47 years in Information Technology.
+Robert Berlin, PMP, is a versatile business and information technology project professional with over 20 years managing medium to large projects in multiple industries during his 47 years in IT.
 He is currently a Consulting Project Manager with Clover Consulting where he provides project consultation and management in the retail and wholesale food distribution industry.

 Robert has been a member of PMI since April 1997!
 He now serves the WMPMI as the Education Outreach Administrator and he has held leadership or advisory roles in project management and project management education with PMI Central Virginia Chapter, University of Mary Washington, Germanna Community College, Virginia State University, Virginia Union University, and ECPI University.